neilzxu/PSC-Bridges-resources/README.md

 ### Parallel computation

-In this section, we will perform parallel computations using the examples in [examples](examples) with examples in both Python and R, alongside an appropriately designed slurm job batch script.
+In this section, we will perform parallel computations using the examples in [examples](examples) with implementations in both Python and R, alongside an appropriately designed slurm job batch script.

 Clone this repository wherever you keep your projects on bridges2.psc.edu.